codak2/defineListGen/README.md

 - Extract the ZIP
 - right click > select "Open in Terminal"
 - run `npm install` and wait until it finish installing all dependencies
-- Add .env file with VITE_APP_ENV variable
+- Add .env file with environment variables.
-- Then run `npm run dev` and wait for few seconds
+- Then run `npm run dev` and wait for few seconds.
 - It will start up in browser directly or give you link in terminal to open it.